 Thursday is utterly mirthless, barely concealing his displeasure at having to perform certain social functions at the noncommissioned officers’ dance, especially when he is informed that it is the custom at Fort Apache that in the opening dance, the Grand March, the commanding officer lead out the wife of the sergeant major, Mrs. O’Rourke.
 Adding to that indignity, Sergeant O’Rourke will lead out the colonel’s lady, in this case, Philadelphia.
 When that ordeal is finally over, Thursday looks about for his escape, but finds that Mrs. O’Rourke expects him to dance with her in the polka that follows.

-In the final scene, which takes place years later, Colonel York talks to reporters, who gush about what a great man Thursday was, a hero to every schoolboy, memorialized in the magnificent painting, “Thursday’s Charge,” and York encourages them in their delusion.
+In the final scene, which takes place years later, the now Colonel York talks to reporters, who gush about what a great man Thursday was, a hero to every schoolboy, memorialized in the magnificent painting, “Thursday’s Charge,” and York encourages them in their delusion.
 The movie seems to imply that this is for the best, that schoolboys need their heroes, that people need to believe that Thursday was a great man.
-And yet, the movie itself subverts the legend, undermining the whole notion of heroes and great men, by showing us how unworthy Thursday was of all the adulation he now receives postumously.
-Since Thursday is loosely based on the legend of General George Armstrong Custer, the movie is essentially besmirching the legend surrounding this real-life figure.

-Most of the story the reporters already know.
-Stoddard came out West with nothing but his law books, and he was immediately made aware that the law counts for nothing in the territory when his stage is held up, and he is beaten with a silver-handled whip by a vicious bandit named Liberty Valance (Lee Marvin).
+Some of the story the reporters already know.
+Stoddard came out West with nothing but his law books, and he was immediately made aware that the law counts for nothing in the territory when his stage is held up, and he is beaten with a silver-handled whip by a bandit named Liberty Valance (Lee Marvin).
 He would have beaten Stoddard to death had Reese (Lee Van Cleef) not stopped him.
 Later in the movie, Valance does the same thing to a newspaper man, Dutton Peabody (Edmond O’Brian), and again Reese has to stop him before he kills him.
-Now, when a bandit played by Lee Van Cleef is the one who has to restrain the leader of a gang from being excessively brutal, you know that man must really be evil.
+Now, when a bandit played by Lee Van Cleef is the one who has to restrain the leader of a gang from being excessively brutal, you know that gang leader must really be vicious.

 The town marshal, Link Appleyard (Andy Devine), is afraid Valance, so he is worthless.
 Doniphon is a match for Valance, but he basically just minds his own business.
 All he cares about is Hallie, whom he hopes to marry.
 The tension between Valance and Stoddard finally reaches the breaking point.
 Valance comes to Shinbone to kill Stoddard.
 Doniphon arranges for his servant Pompey (Woody Strode) to have the buckboard waiting behind the restaurant so that Stoddard can get out of town safely.
 Hallie and her parents plead with him to leave.